 Where To Buy Furoshiki Wrapping Cloth

-You can buy beautiful furoshiki fabric like this (silk is often used for high-end gifts) or even use plain white dish towels like this and embellish them with dried fruit, evergreen stems, rosemary, winter berries (if using it for Christmas presents), wood Christmas tree ornaments and more!
+You can buy beautiful furoshiki fabric like this (silk is often used for high-end gifts) or even use plain white dish towels like this or tea towels and embellish them with dried fruit, evergreen stems, rosemary, winter berries (if using it for Christmas presents), wood Christmas tree ornaments and more!

-Any piece of fabric that you can use to fold around a gift can be used for furoshiki!
+Any piece of fabric that you can use to fold around a gift can be used for furoshiki Japanese wrapping fabric.

-I like using the dishcloth for fabric wrap for adults because then the person has a dishtowel they can use for dishes or to rewrap for someone else!
+I like using the dishcloth for fabric wrap for adults because then the person has a dishtowel they can get everyday use out of for dishes, other daily life uses, or to rewrap for someone else!

 For kids, try to find fun printed furoshiki Japanese wrapping cloth like this (they have a lot of fun fabric prints for kids furoshiki).

-ALSO TRY THIS FOR YOUR FABRIC WRAPPING IDEAS:
+ALSO TRY THIS FOR YOUR CHRISTMAS FABRIC WRAPPING IDEAS:

 Drying oranges for decorations for your furoshiki gift wrapping cloth gift!